aridjayarecipes/cutesrecipes.web.app/content/post/1817-how-to-make-super-quick-homemade-salmon-mozuku-seaweed-soup.md

 Hey everyone, it is Brad, welcome to our recipe page.
 Today, I will show you a way to make a distinctive dish, salmon mozuku seaweed soup.
 It is one of my favorites.
 For mine, I will make it a bit tasty.
 This is gonna smell and look delicious.

 Here is how you cook that.
 Ingredients of Salmon mozuku seaweed soup.
-It's Handful of baby Cai Xim (You can sub with Bok choy).
+It&#39;s Handful of baby Cai Xim (You can sub with Bok choy).
 To make imitation sushi wraps, we first mix cooked rice with rice vinegar and crumbled seaweed.

 Salmon mozuku seaweed soup is one of the most popular of current trending meals in the world.
 It is enjoyed by millions daily.
 It is easy, it is quick, it tastes delicious.
 They are nice and they look fantastic.
 Salmon mozuku seaweed soup is something which I've loved my whole life.